provenance-io/docs/faq/hash-utility-token-faq.md

 ## How do I get Hash? <a id="how-do-i-get-hash"></a>

-Hash is available to purchase on multiple exchanges.
+Hash is available to purchase on https://dlob.io/